Top 10 Dogs That Look Like Bears

 Share with your friends 🥹!

-They are many dog breeds in the world today.
+There are many dog breeds in the world today.
 They vary in size, shape, and color.
 This variety appeals to a lot of people.

 Some people are interested in owning unique-looking pets, especially ones that look like wild animals.

-Some look like wolves, e.g., Siberian Huskies, some like a fox, for example, Shiba Inus, and some breeds look like bears.
+Some look like wolves, e.g., Siberian Huskies, some like a fox, for example, Shiba Inus, and some breeds like bears.

 1. Caucasian Shepherd Dog